loader

 You can never rate between Agile and PMP because both are two different approaches to project management.
 The PMP method works well for small and large organizations that choose planned methods.
 Yet, Agile scores well across IT industries that choose a rather rapid and conceptual approach.

-1. Is PMP the same as Agile project management?
+2. Is PMP the same as Agile project management?

 The PMP syllabus is based on waterfall methods, as described in the PMBoK Guide.
 Whereas all the Agile certifications are based on Agile principles and Scrum methodologies.

-1. Is PMP still relevant with Agile?
+3. Is PMP still relevant with Agile?

 PMP has always evolved with the needs of employers and job seekers over the years.
-The same goes for Agile framework and principles.
+The same goes for the Agile framework and principles.
 It proves that both methodologies are still relevant to the project management industry.

 Join the Discussion

-By providing your contact details, you agree to our Privacy Policy
+✓ By providing your contact details you agreed to our Privacy Policy & Terms and Conditions.

 Related Articles

-Our privacy policy Ā© 2018-2024, Simpliaxis Solutions Private Limited.
+Our privacy policy © 2018-2026, Simpliaxis Solutions Private Limited.
 All Rights Reserved

 Get coupon upto 60% off